Seraphim-Solutions/bettercinema/README.md

 - [x] Fixed VLC not opening on windows

 ## Have any suggestions?
-Open issue or contact me on Discord Danni#1965
+Use [Discussion](https://github.com/Seraphim-Solutions/bettercinema/discussions/categories/ideas) or contact me on Discord Danni#1965